 For example, cats are naturally quite territorial creatures and territorial anxiety may develop if they feel an intruder (such as a new pet or member of the household) has invaded their space and is threatening or competing with them for resources.
 In this instance, you can take steps to ensure they have their own territory where they can feel safe.

-Provide a ‘safe space’ for your cat (and separate spaces for any other pets), where they can relax away from any stressors.
+If other pets, a baby, sounds, or things they can see outside are creating stress for your cat, a quiet, dark area away from these stimuli can help.
+Create a ‘safe space’ for your cat (and separate spaces for additional pets), where they can relax away from any stressors.
 A quiet, darkened place, made from cardboard boxes or sheets draped over chairs can work well.
 Make sure your cat can live in this space comfortably for a few days, and provide all the essentials in this one room: food, water, bedding, a litter box, a scratching post, and other toys.
 Provide plenty of individual attention, playtime and cuddles to your cat, to ensure they don’t get jealous of other pets.

 If you live in a smaller apartment and are worried your cat does not have enough individual space, there are a number of ways you can increase their territory vertically, using cat trees, cat shelves and window perches (provided they are safe and there’s no chance the cat could fall out).

 Ensure your cat’s litter boxes are placed appropriately.
 They should not be placed in a ‘dead-end’ or corner where your cat could feel trapped; there should be multiple access and entry points for them to feel comfortable.
 You should also have several litter boxes in multi-cat households.
 A good rule of thumb is to have one more litter box than the number of cats you have, and if you have a multi-level home, to have a litter box on each level.